Image-to-Brain Signal Generation for Visual Prosthesis with CLIP Guided Multimodal Diffusion Models: Abstract

 \section{Abstract}

 Visual prostheses hold great promise for restoring vision in blind individuals.
 While researchers have successfully utilized M/EEG signals to evoke visual perceptions during the brain decoding stage of visual prostheses, the complementary process of converting images into M/EEG signals in the brain encoding stage remains largely unexplored, hindering the formation of a complete functional pipeline.
-In this work, we present, to our knowledge, the first image‑to‑brain signal framework that generates M/EEG from images by leveraging denoising diffusion probabilistic models enhanced with cross‑attention mechanisms.
-Specifically, the proposed framework comprises two key components: a pretrained CLIP visual encoder that extracts rich semantic representations from input images, and a cross‑attention enhanced U‑Net diffusion model that reconstructs brain signals through iterative denoising.
-Unlike conventional generative models that rely on simple concatenation for conditioning, our cross‑attention modules capture the complex interplay between visual features and brain signal representations, enabling fine‑grained alignment during generation.
-We evaluate the framework on two multimodal benchmark datasets and demonstrate that it generates biologically plausible brain signals.
-We also present visualizations of M/EEG topographies across all subjects in both datasets, providing intuitive demonstrations of intra‑subject and inter‑subject variations in brain signals.
+In this work, we present a novel image-to-brain signal framework that generates M/EEG from images by leveraging the diffusion transformer architecture enhanced with cross-attention mechanisms.
+Specifically, we employ a diffusion transformer (DiT) architecture based on denoising diffusion implicit models (DDIM) to achieve brain signal generation.
+To realize the goal of image-to-brain signal conversion, we use cross-attention mechanisms to align brain signal embeddings with CLIP image embeddings.
+Moreover, we leverage large language models (LLMs) to generate image captions, and concatenate the resulting CLIP text embeddings with CLIP image embeddings to form unified embeddings for cross-attention alignment, enabling our model to capture core semantic information.
+Furthermore, we introduce a learnable spatio-temporal position encoding that combines brain region embeddings with temporal embeddings to capture both spatial and temporal characteristics of brain signals.
+We evaluate the framework on two multimodal benchmark datasets (THINGS-EEG2 and THINGS-MEG) and demonstrate that it generates biologically plausible brain signals.